-The next Book Club discussion is 6:30 pm on Sunday October 22nd.
-Ruthie Saunders will facilitate a discussion on Connected: The Surprising Power of Our Social Networks and How They Shape Our Lives by Nicholas A. Christakis & James H. Fowler.
+The next Book Club discussion is 6:30 pm on Sunday January 21st.
+Bauer Westeren will facilitate a discussion on Strangers in Their Own Land: Anger and Mourning on the American Right by Arlie Russell Hochschild.
 Please contact Ruthie Saunders if you have questions or would like more information.

 The Women’s Book Group meets monthly to discuss their latest book.
-November’s book will be That Old Ace in the Hole by Annie Proulx on November 14.
+Next year’s books are yet to be determined.
 Anyone with questions may contact Sandy Chubon, or call (803) 776-0784.

 New Members Classes

 New Member Classes have returned at 1:00 p.m.
 Rev. Jeff will lead the class which will last approximately 1 1/2 hours.
 We will be using the book “A Chosen Faith” which will be available for purchase.
-Classes continue on October 22, and November 5.
-There will be a final class scheduled after November 19.
-All classes will begin at 1:00 p.m. and will be held in the library except for the October 8 class which will be held in room 8.
-Please contact Dot Brown, Adult RE Chair, with any questions.
+The final class meeting time is to be determined.
+The class will begin at 1:00 p.m. and will be held in the library Please contact Dot Brown, Adult RE Chair, with any questions.

 UUCC Women’s Choir